Famed Scottish actor and comedian Billy Connolly says surgery for a common men’s cancer and early-stage Parkinson’s won’t be slowing him down.

 According to the Parkinson’s Disease Foundation, Parkinson’s affects up to one million people worldwide.
 It is most common in white men, and men are one-and-a-half times more likely to develop it than women.
 While symptoms can begin as early as age 40, they’re most common in men ages 55 and up.

-Symptoms of the earliest stages of Parkinson’s include hand tremors, muscle stiffness, and other movement difficulties exclusive to one side of the body, which can be managed with medication, according to the National Institute on Aging.
+Symptoms of the earliest stages of Parkinson’s include hand tremors, muscle stiffness, and other movement difficulties exclusive to one side of the body, which can be managed with medication, according to the

 Prostate cancer is the second most common cancer facing men in the U.S. Prognosis is often quite good since the disease often progresses slowly and can be treated surgically.